Trusted WordPress tutorials, when you need them most.

 For detailed instructions, see our tutorial on how to create an interactive poll in WordPress.

 We hope this article helped you learn how to get quick feedback on your articles in WordPress.
-You may also want to see our tutorial on how to easily add a client feedback form in WordPress and our top picks for the must-have WordPress plugins to grow your site.
+You may also want to see our tutorial on how to easily add a client feedback form in WordPress and our top picks for the best WordPress form builder plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.